 Treasury's Office of International Affairs protects and supports U.S. economic prosperity by strengthening the external environment for U.S. growth, preventing and mitigating global financial instability, and managing key global challenges.

-International Markets and Investment Policy
+International Trade and Development Policy

 - Trade and Investment Policy